datascience-2025-group4/group04-team02/README.md

 - The aim of our project is to investigate whether the structural features of the CDR regions differ depending on the type of antigen.
 More specifically, we looking for characteristic patterns in the CDRs that distinguish between antibodies that target different classes of antigen.

 ## Structure of the repository
-To run our code, first load the dataset specified below (ab_ag.tsv: a dataset derived from SAbDab) into a folder named `data`, the folder should be a direct subdirectory of group04-team02.
+Our Project bases on the dataset `ab_ag.tsv` which was provided from our supervisors.
 The dataset contains information about heavy-light chain pairing in a PDB structure combined with the corresponding antigen.
-To run our code, our repository must be loaded from top to bottom.
+To run our code, our repository must be loaded from top to bottom, starting with `01a_filter_summary_data.ipynb` in folder; `data cleanup` and then move along to folders `data exploration`and finally `data analysis`

 ## Download the datasets worked on
-- the ab_ag.tsv can be downloadet here https://heibox.uni-heidelberg.de/d/ad23ebb995a04b138ee9/
+- the ab_ag.tsv can be downloaded here https://heibox.uni-heidelberg.de/d/ad23ebb995a04b138ee9/ but should already be in downloaded to this repository if cloned from GitHub.

 ## Packages that must be installed
+- matplotlib
+- numpy
+- os
 - pandas
-- scipy
 - pingouin
-- matplotlib
 - seaborn
+- scipy

 1. `data cleanup`